“People think I’m weird and I’m not sure why.”

 Reflect on your “weird” behaviors

 Weirdness is often a judgment based on social norms, which can be confusing when it comes to your own behavior.
 So, what might be considered normal to you might be downright offensive to someone else.
 It’s not the most efficient way to communicate with people around you.
 This is why it’s important to be self-aware when it comes to your behavior.
-The most important thing is to be happy with yourself and your choices, no matter what others say.
-Even when you say, “”people think I’m weird!”
+Don’t let the thought “people think I’m weird!” be true.

 Learn how to make friends and improve social skills